- What is Capital?

 Photography: You need a camera, Light, good background and a laptop for Photoshop editing etc.

-How to Raise Capital to Startup Your Business
+How to Raise Capital for Business

 In this article, I will show you 7 ways you can raise capital to start up your business.